mc44/spring-backend-starter/README.md

 # Spring Backend Starter

 A production-oriented **Spring Boot 3** backend template with JWT authentication, role-based access control (RBAC), Redis-backed refresh tokens, and MySQL + Flyway.
-Use it as a clone-and-go base for APIs or microservices.
+Use it as a clone-and-go base for APIs.

 ---